FinPress/gutenberg/packages/dataviews/README.md

 -   `showTitle`: Whether the title should be shown in the UI. `true` by default.
 -   `showMedia`: Whether the media should be shown in the UI. `true` by default.
 -   `showDescription`: Whether the description should be shown in the UI. `true` by default.
+-   `showLevels`: Whether to display the hierarchical levels for the data. `false` by default.
+See related `getItemLevel` DataView prop.
 -   `fields`: a list of remaining field `id` that are visible in the UI and the specific order in which they are displayed.
 -   `layout`: config that is specific to a particular layout type.